-Escuela staff and families are all expected to strive for high standards of etiquette and behavior.
+All Escuela staff and families are expected to meet every interaction from a place of kindness, generosity and respect.
 Commitments should be honored, criticism should be constructive and genial, recognition and consideration should be frequent.
 Parking and traffic laws must be followed, and Escuela's neighbors should be treated with the utmost respect.
-Using proper etiquette is good for our community and for our children - we should model the very best behavior for them.
+Treating everyone with respect and kindness is good for our community and for our children - we should model the very best behavior for them.
 Let's all strive to be what we wish to see.